Sharmin Meymandi Nejad: Detention

 On July 2, 2019, the Society of Students Against Poverty (IAPSRS) announced that the security forces arrested the founder of the organization, Sharmin Meymandi Nejad, at his home.
-Also with him are Morteza Keymanesh and Ketayoun Afrazah, the media officer and substitute inspector of the IAPSRS.

 Statement

 After the arrest of the founder and two members of this organization, IAPSRS stated in a statement that they were arrested with the complaint of the IRGC's Thar-Allah Headquarters and on charges of "insulting the leader and founder of the Islamic Republic" and "acting against national security".

 United Nations statement

 United Nations High Commissioner for Human Rights Michelle Bachelet on Thursday, August 9, in a statement, expressed great concern about the threats against the Society of Students Against Poverty and called for the release of Sharmin Meymandi Nejad as soon as possible.
 She stated in this statement that it seems that the purpose of the pressure on this NGO is to try to close it down.
 Bachelet said that this organization had recently criticized the authorities calling people affected by poverty "troublemakers" following the protests in Iran in November 2018.